naturalis/sysbio-independent-contrasts/README.md

 # sysbio-independent-contrasts
-Demonstration of independent contrasts calculations for spider mass dimorphism
+Demonstration of independent contrasts calculations for spider length dimorphism